chakibo004/Volund_FrontEnd/README.md

 Usage

-    Run the Streamlit app:
+    Run the Streamlit App:

     bash

     streamlit run app.py

-    Navigate to the app in your browser (typically http://localhost:8501).
+    Navigate to the App:

+    Open your browser and go to http://localhost:8501.

 App Features
 Authentication Page